plainionist/plainionist.github.io/_posts/2018-02-20-Implementing-Clean-Architecture-Controller-Presenter.md

 output port to the presenter.
 The interactor is now not only controlling HOW the response looks like, it also controls WHEN it will be available.

-## How do I invert the control fow?
+## How do I invert the control flow?

 Here is my proposal